genos-ai/research_papers/ai_threats_and_opportunities_v3.md

 Excessive surveillance risks eroding privacy and civil liberties, potentially leading to authoritarian practices.
 There is also the danger of data misuse and mass profiling without adequate accountability.

 **Real-World Examples:**
-- **China’s Surveillance System:** Extensive use of facial recognition and AI by the government has drawn international criticism for human rights abuses.
+- **China's Surveillance System:** Extensive use of facial recognition and AI by the government has drawn international criticism for human rights abuses.
 - **Privacy Backlash:** In Western democracies, controversies over government surveillance programs have sparked debates and legal challenges over the balance between security and privacy.

----

 ### Ethical AI Principles & Frameworks
 **Description:**